Suter, Braun help Brewers beat Bucs to gain in playoff race | New Country 923

 TRAINER’S ROOM

-Brewers: OF Domingo Santana (back strain) did not play, but manager Craig Counsell said he should play Tuesday.
+Brewers: OF Domingo Santana (back strain) did not play, but Counsell said he should play Tuesday.

 Pirates: C Francisco Cervelli (left quad irritation) will be shut down for the remainder of the season.
 Cervelli hasn’t played since Aug.
 25. He also missed time this year with a concussion and a wrist injury. … OF Starling Marte (left shoulder, finger) did not play.
 He was injured sliding into second base on Wednesday.